HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Related Work

-BERT \cite{BERT} is a Transformer-based representation model for natural language process tasks.
-It falls into a line of works that learn a universal language encoder by pre-training with language modeling objectives.
-Recently, several attempts \cite{visualBERT,ViLBERT,vlBERT,lxmert,mmt,videoBERT,actBERT,unicoder,pixel, CLIPBERT} have been made which utilize BERTs and Transformers as the backbone for cross-modal tasks.
-In video-text learning tasks, VideoBERT \cite{videoBERT} transforms a video into spoken words paired with a series of images and applies a Transformer to learn joint representations.
+BERT \cite{BERT} is a transformer based representation model for natural language process tasks.
+It evolves a line of works that learn a universal language encoder by pre-training with language modeling objectives.
+Recently, several attempts \cite{visualBERT,ViLBERT,vlBERT,lxmert,mmt,videoBERT,actBERT,unicoder,pixel, CLIPBERT,confsigirQianWHFX21} have been made which utilize BERTs and transformers as the backbones for cross-modal tasks.
+In video-text learning tasks, VideoBERT \cite{videoBERT} transforms a video into spoken words paired with a series of images and applies a transformer to learn joint representations.
 ActBERT \cite{actBERT} learns a joint video-text representation that uncovers global and local visual clues from paired video sequences and text descriptions.
 Both the global and the local visual signals interact with the semantic stream mutually.
-MMT \cite{mmt} proposes the multi-modal transformer which performs the task of processing features extracted from different modalities at different moments in videos, such as video, audio and speech.
-COOT \cite{coot} proposes a hierarchical model that exploits long-range temporal context in videos and texts, and uses intra-level and inter-level cooperation for producing the final video/text embeddings based on interactions between local and global contexts.
+MMT \cite{mmt} proposes the multi-modal transformer which processes features extracted from different modalities at different moments in videos, such as video, audio and speech.
+COOT \cite{coot} proposes a hierarchical model that exploits long-range temporal context producing the video/text embeddings based on hierarchically interactions between local and global contexts.
 Support-set \cite{iclr21} incorporates a auxiliary generative task, \textit{i.e.,} cross-captioning task, to alleviate mismatching problems existed in recent works.
-Very recently, T2VLAD \cite{T2VLAD} uses a paradigm of global-local alignment to perform video retrieval, which is similar to our Hierarchical Cross-modal Contrastive Matching to some extent.
-However, we argue that it performs their global-local alignment in a very different way.
-We exhaustively delve deep into the potential of hierarchical matching in ablation study.
-Moreover, we further propose Momentum Cross-modal Contrast that enables more precise and comprehensive cross-modal contrastive learning.
+Very recently, T2VLAD \cite{T2VLAD} uses a paradigm of global-local alignment to perform video retrieval.
+It obtains the global similarities by calculating the similarities multiple times between video-related and text features.
+For obtaining local similarities, they need to cluster the local features into several shared centers firstly, and calculate the similarities between local features and cluster centers.
+Though it also performs hierarchical matching as HiT, it performs their idea in a more complicated way.